Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit a creature with a weapon attack before this spell ends, a writhing mass of thorny vines appears at the point of impact, and the target must succeed on a Strength :d20-save: **Saving Throw** or be restrained by the magical vines until the spell ends.
-A Large or larger creature has :d20-adv: **Advantage** on this Saving Throw.
+A Large or larger creature has :d20-adv: **Advantage** on this :d20-save: **Saving Throw**.
 If the target succeeds on the save, the vines shrivel away.

 While restrained by this spell, the target takes 1d6 piercing damage at the start of each of its turns.
 A creature restrained by the vines or one that can touch the creature can use its action to make a Strength check against your spell save DC.
 On a success, the target is freed.